cstamas/cstamas.org/content/blog/2024/09/migrating-to-maven3-p2.md

 * [Javadoc of DefaultModelProcessor](https://github.com/apache/maven/blob/4c059c401ca95cee8c63b3737223ade1dbe9f934/maven-model-builder/src/main/java/org/apache/maven/model/building/DefaultModelProcessor.java#L36-L60)

 Remember: you are completely fine as long you keep things simple.
 The fact **you see one interface does not mean you have one role**!
 You need to look into hierarchy as well.
+While moving from Plexus DI to JSR330, this is one of the keystones to keep in mind.

 Enjoy!